Quilted Homespun Winter Scarf

 - Stitch the quilted squares together with a 5/8" seam, to form a scarf that is 2 squares wide by 28 squares long.
 Be sure to keep the batting inside the stitch line.
 Batting should NOT extend into the seam allowance.
 Backstitching to secure the seams must be done 5/8" from all edges.
 Otherwise the backstitching will be lost when the homespun "frays".

 - Size/length of the scarf may be adjusted according to taste.

 - Stitch 5/8" from the edges all the way around the length of the scarf.

-- Machine wash on cold using detergent and liquid fabric softener. (optional) Shake before drying to remove loose strings.
+- Machine wash on cold and tumble dry.
+A liquid fabric softener will help loosen the strings.
+Shake before drying to remove loose strings.